citusdata/citus_docs/reference/configuration.rst

 citus.distributed_deadlock_detection_factor (floating point)
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$

 Sets the time to wait before checking for distributed deadlocks.
-In particular the time to wait will be this value multiplied with PostgreSQL's deadlock_timeout setting.
-If the detection factor is set to its maximum value of 1000, then distributed deadlock detection is disabled.
-The default value is 2.
+In particular the time to wait will be this value multiplied by PostgreSQL's `deadlock_timeout <https://www.postgresql.org/docs/current/static/runtime-config-locks.html>`_ setting.
+The default value is ``2``.
+A value of ``-1`` disables distributed deadlock detection.

 citus.max_task_string_size (integer)
 ------------------------------------